RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Question 3<br>
-Clean kcal_source categories by removing any unnecessary information.
+Clean kcal_source categories by removing any unnecessary information.<br>
 Then clean all column names, and rename the column ‘entity’ to ‘country’.
 Overwrite diet_comp_clean with your results.
 <blockquote>[Hint: you’ll probably have to use some regex to clean kcal_source categories]
 </blockquote><br>